MahdiSohaily/Portfolio/README.md

 # Portfolio

-> The purpose of this project is to build a professional portfolio in order to show the future projects that we are going to build and our skills to the employers.
+> I'm going to build this portfolio in order to show the future projects that I'm going to build and my skills to the employers.

 ## Built With